VEuPathDB/StaticContent/content/common/reasons_to_subscribe2.md

     </div>

     <div class="final">
-      <p>VEuPathDB has been a cornerstone of global infectious disease research for > 25 years.</p>
-      <p>Your contributions will directly impact researchers, educators, and scientists worldwide -- and the breakthroughs they achieve.</p>
+      <p>VEuPathDB has been a cornerstone of global infectious disease research for > 25 years.
+Your contributions will directly impact researchers, educators, and scientists worldwide -- and the breakthroughs they achieve.</p>

       <button><a target="_blank" href="/a/app/static-content/subscriptions.html">Subscribe today</a></button>
     </div>